jcal00/hello-world/README.md

 Hello!

 My names Joseph and I'm here to immerse myself in the world of web development.
-I'm studying to become a front-end developer hopeing to learn the industry standards from the professionals and also meet creative individuals.
+I'm studying to become a front-end developer hoping to learn the industry standards from the professionals and also meet creative individuals.